-Elzinga’s Pine Cone Colony installation was featured at The Campbell House Museum during Toronto’s 2010 Nuit Blanche.
-Public commissions of his work can be seen in the lobby of the Ritz-Carlton Hotel in Toronto, as well as Rockcliffe Park Village Green, Ottawa, and Cedar Ridge Cultural Centre, Toronto.
+Public commissions of Elzinga’s work can be seen in the lobby of the Ritz-Carlton Hotel in Toronto, as well as Rockcliffe Park Village Green, Ottawa, and Cedar Ridge Cultural Centre, Toronto.

 He currently lives next to his studio in Beamsville, Ontario nestled on the Niagara Escarpment.

 Barbara is not a typical stained glass artist.
 Her collages feature layers of broken antique bottles and glass combined with metal trinkets and odd earrings all spun out in a circle.
 Her work has been described as a round page from a Where’s Waldo book.

 Barbara is self taught, but has picked up many tips from other glass artists and continues to draw on design principles she studied doing a degree in Landscape Architecture.
 She is particularly inspired by working with clients on commissions to produce meaningful pieces of artwork, which include their broken glassware and treasured keepsakes.

 Goodyear has been involved in Photography as a professional and an amateur for over 35 years, and has had several showings at Memorial University Art Gallery (now the Art Gallery of Newfoundland and Labrador) and has won several awards from groups including the Canadian Community Newspaper Association and the Atlantic Community Newspaper Association.